whosonfirst/whosonfirst-cookbook/how_to/rebuilding_dist_and_metafiles.md

 2. Bundle all records from the `master` branch in the `whosonfirst-data` repository into a single `whosonfirst-data-latest.db` file.
 3. Create csv "metafiles", per placetype

-As of June 2018, this process takes roughly three hours to run on a MacBook Pro.

 ### Note

 This process **will not** create a SQLite distribution file that contains a geometry index.